App version: 0.1.0

 Potentially Less Expensive Than a Long-Term Rental

 If you need a car for a year or more, leasing is typically a cheaper option than renting a car.
-However, the cost advantage of renting a car versus a short-term lease will vary depending on exactly how long you need the car, and where you are located.
-For example, if you’re in a city like New York or Los Angeles where rental cars are in high demand, renting could turn out to cost a lot more than leasing.
+However, the cost advantage will vary depending on exactly how long you need the car and where you are located.
+For example, if you’re in a city like New York or Los Angeles, where rental cars are in high demand, renting could turn out to cost more than leasing.
 However, if you’re in an area with relatively cheap rental car rates, the gap between leasing and renting may close.

 Less Costly Than Buying a New Vehicle Every Three Years